-Are grants awarded outside of the regular funding cycles?
+Are projects awarded outside of the regular funding cycles?

 Can the advisor for a student project be located on the Armstrong campus?

-It is preferred for advisors for student projects to be located on the Statesboro campus due to the funding source of grants being through Statesboro based student fees.
+It is preferred for advisors for student projects to be located on the Statesboro campus due to the funding source of projects being through Statesboro based student fees.

 How does the Committee determine funding?

-The Sustainability Fee Committee uses the rubric below to determine funded grant proposals:
+The Sustainability Fee Committee uses the rubric below to determine funded project proposals: